YassWrld/Path-Ball/README.md

 ## Description

-This is a game project for University of Tecknology and Sciences Houari Boumediene (USTHB) in Algiers, Algeria.
-It's a 2D p puzzle game made with SDL2 and C.
+This is a game project for the University of Technology and Sciences Houari Boumediene (USTHB) in Algiers, Algeria.
+It's a 2D puzzle game made with SDL2 and C.

 ## Game Description